 Sarah Vogel, Postgraduate Research Award on “Nanoparticle enhanced Image-Guided Microbeam Radiation Therapy (MRT): from in vitro to in vivo”.

 Sarah is supervised by Dr Moeava Tehei, Professor Michael Lerch, Associate Professor Stephanie Corde and Dr Daniel Hausermann from ANSTO’s Australian Synchrotron.
 A breakthrough in the treatment of brain cancer is long overdue.
 Many brain cancer survivors suffer from cognitive and somatic side effects of the treatment with increased risks in children.

 This project addresses the current limitations in brain cancer treatment by considering rapid-delivery, single fraction radiotherapy with advanced nanoparticles.

-This innovative treatment will lead to a new benchmark for improved survival, better quality of life and reduce healthcare burdens and expenditures.
+This innovative treatment will lead to a new benchmark for improved survival, better quality of life and reduce health care burdens and expenditures.
 More about the principal of image-guided MRT technology for cancer treatment can be found in our publication: https://www.nature.com/articles/s41598-020-65729-z

 Matthew Large, Postgraduate Research Award on “Advanced materials for radiation detectors in space applications”.

 Matthew is supervised by Associate Professor Marco Petasecca, and Professor David Cohen and Dr Zeljko Pastuovic from ANSTO.
-Microdosimetry is the branch of medical physics that investigates the effects of radiation on microscopic structures and arose after early attempts to study the effects of radiation on living cells.
+Microdosimetry is the branch of medical physics which investigates the effects of radiation on microscopic structures and arose after early attempts to study the effects of radiation on living cells.